 "What the hell?
 I'm a chūnin now," he whined.
 "This is below me."

-"Keeping talking, I'll demote you.
-Then it'll be a task betting your level."
+"Keeping talking and I'll demote you.
+Then it'll be a task betting your rank."

 "You can't do that!
 That's an abuse of power!"